New dam disaster puts Vale CEO, deals and dividends under scrutiny | MarketScreener

 In December, Vale announced the acquisition of iron miner Ferrous Resources Ltd from its controlling shareholder Icahn Enterprises for $550 million.
 The deal is expected to close this year.

-(Reporting by Tatiana Bautzer; Additional reporting by Melanie Burton in Melbourne; Editing by Brad Haynes and Daniel Wallis)
+(Reporting by Tatiana Bautzer; Additional reporting by Melanie Burton in Melbourne; Editing by Brad Haynes, Daniel Wallis and Kirsten Donovan)

 By Tatiana Bautzer